Presentation of Award to Capt (Retd) Felix Reitano OAM RFD

 Tony Wadeson with Life Membership Award

-Award of OAM to Capt Felix Reitano
+Award of OAM to Capt (Retd) Felix Reitano RFD

 Hearty Congratulations to hard working President of the Ingham Branch of our Association Felix Reitano who was awarded the Medal of the Order of Australia (OAM) in the General Division of the recent Kings Birthday Honours List for 2025.
 The notification of the award to Felix was passed on by the Regional Convenor FNQ – Order of Australia Association and 31st Bn Assn Associate Member John Hardy OAM